woodly0/bdayReminder/README.md

 ## Help

-Check out the log file that is created error.
+Check out the log file that is created on error

 ## Authors